-Some of our more ambitious Habitat volunteers create fundraising videos with photos of the host program and other houses that have been built by Habitat teams, along with a pitch about why the viewer should support them and Habitat.
-These are great to share on your fundraising webpage and to link to via email.
+Some of our more ambitious GV participants create fundraising videos with photos of the host program and other houses that have been built by Habitat teams, as well as a pitch about why the viewer should support them and the Global Village program.
+These are great to share on your Share.Habitat page and link to them via email.